-1. Training

-- a.
+- 1. Training - a.
 Evacuation Warden Training (Required): Complete the EH&S Evacuation Warden Training course. - b.
 Participate in meetings with your evacuation director regarding your FSEP. - c.
-Fire Extinguisher Training (Not required): Optional online and hands-on training courses on the use of portable fire extinguishers are available at ehs.washington.edu/training.

-2. Preparation guidelines
+Fire Extinguisher Training (Required for all Shop 43 & 50 staff): Online and hands-on training courses on the use of portable fire extinguishers are available at ehs.washington.edu/training. - 2.
+Preparation guidelines - a.

-- a.
 Be familiar with the FSEP and all relevant emergency procedures. - b.
 Familiarize yourself with building exits and locations that are likely to have visitors or persons with disabilities who may need some assistance during a building emergency. - c.
-Be aware of persons with mobility disabilities and their evacuation plan. - d.
+Be aware of persons with mobility disabilities and their evacuation plan.

+- d.
 Be familiar with your building alarm system and building safety features (general awareness) so that you may accurately interpret alarms. - e.
 Become familiar with operations in your area that may require additional time to shut down and require occupant actions which would delay their exiting. - f.
 Participate in evacuation drills as requested by the evacuation director. - i.
 Inform persons with acknowledged mobility disabilities about the guidelines for evacuation (refer to Section 5).
 Contact EH&S for assistance. - j.
 Be prepared to communicate to occupants outside of the building to keep them moving to the evacuation assembly point and to not obstruct roads or emergency responders. - k.
-During a communicable disease outbreak, be prepared to communicate to occupants of the building to keep proper physical distancing between all other people at the evacuation assembly point and while reoccupying the building.

-3. During a building emergency evacuation

-- a.
-Check your area for visitors and others who may need assistance responding to the emergency.
-Students and visitors and other transient occupants who may not be familiar with how to evacuate should be informed of the location of the nearest exit.
+During a communicable disease outbreak, be prepared to communicate to occupants of the building to keep proper physical distancing between all other people at the evacuation assembly point and while reoccupying the building. - 3.
+During a building emergency evacuation - a.
+Check your area for contractors and others who may need assistance responding to the emergency.
+Student employees, contractors and other transient occupants who may not be familiar with how to evacuate should be informed of the location of the nearest exit.
 Direct occupants to the exits and tell them where to assemble outside. - b.
 Direct persons with disabilities to follow their individual plan.
 If they don't have one, direct them to an area of refuge. - c.
-Optional: Sweep your area by walking, calling out, knocking on doors and closing doors if possible as you exit the building.
+Optional: Sweep your area by walking, calling out, as you exit the building.
 Encourage others to respond promptly.
 Be assertive when communicating the need to evacuate.
 If conducted, the sweep should not take longer than 2 minutes so that you will exit the building within 3 minutes. - d.
 As a general rule, evacuation wardens should not fight fire with fire extinguishers or otherwise.
 Their primary role is to encourage occupants to move towards exits quickly and to communicate with the evacuation director at the evacuation assembly point. - e.
 Exit the building and communicate with exiting occupants where to assemble outside.
 If fire or smoke is observed, wardens must discontinue their activities and evacuate immediately before the space becomes untenable. - f.
-During a communicable disease outbreak, wear appropriate face covering.

-4. At the evacuation assembly point
+During a communicable disease outbreak, wear appropriate face covering. - 4.
+At the evacuation assembly point - a.
+Once outside, assertively direct people to the evacuation assembly point so they don't obstruct traffic or emergency responders.
+Remain at least 30 feet from the affected building.